-In an effort to better identify and treat heart disease among African Americans, researchers recently shared findings that higher levels of HDL3 subclasses measured with the VAP® Lipid Panel were associated with less risk for heart attacks in Jackson Heart Study participants.
+In an effort to better identify and treat heart disease among African Americans, researchers recently shared findings that higher levels of HDL3 subclasses measured with the VAP® Lipid Panel were associated with less risk for heart attacks in Link no longer available participants.

 The oral abstract HDL Subclasses are Not All Created Equal: Association of HDL Subclasses and Incident Cardiovascular Events in African Americans from the Jackson Heart Study presented by study lead author Parag H. Joshi, MD, demonstrated that HDL3 subfraction cholesterol was inversely associated with cardiovascular events, and was the main driver behind the inverse association of HDL cholesterol and cardiovascular risk.

 Using the VAP Lipid Panel from Atherotech Diagnostics Lab, Birmingham, Ala, for lipoprotein subclass measurement, researchers examining Jackson Heart Study data measured levels of high-density lipoprotein cholesterol (HDL) to better identify and characterize risk factors for coronary heart disease (CHD) among African Americans.
 HDL includes more than a dozen subclasses, but HDL3 (small, dense) and HDL2 (large, buoyant) are recognized for their association with CHD risk.
 The study measured cholesterol from HDL2, HDL3, and total HDL as well as apolipoproteins A1 and B (apoA1 and apoB) among 4,722 participants.